romainsacchi/carculator/docs/modeling.rst

 :ref:`Table 4 <table-4>` shows the mass distribution for gasoline and battery electric passenger cars resulting from the calibration.
 Mass information on other vehicles is available in the vehicles' specifications spreadsheet.
+These numbers may change if the default input values (i.e., engine power, fuel tank size, etc.) are changed.

 .. _table-4: